 If a light bulb was 200lms that would be fairly bright.
 If a light bulb was 800lms that would be super-bright.

 Choosing the exact light brightness for a room or outdoor area is slightly challenging, that’s why dimmable bulbs are a great choice.

-Note: For mood lighting you don’t want super-bright lights, otherwise your eyes constantly feel assaulted from the piercing bright light.
+Note: For mood lighting, you don’t want super-bright lights, otherwise your eyes constantly feel assaulted by the piercing bright light.

 Step #4: Dimmable Bulbs

 With dimmable bulbs, you can choose the exact amount of light for you.

 You’re sitting in your outdoor entertaining area reading when you hear a rapid knock on the front door.